Protection from Phishing Domains

 Create a budget, so you don’t get carried away with defensive domain name registrations and focus on the most obvious domain name misspellings.
 Review annually – It’s important to review how bad actors are changing their registration tactics and make adjustments when new patterns or registration behaviours are detected.

-Monitor for suspicious domains
+Monitor for suspicious domain name registrations

 Brands can monitor for newly registered domains that contain their brand name or similar variations.
 This can be done through automated tools or by conducting regular manual searches.
 If a suspicious domain is identified, brands can take immediate action to have it taken down.

 Our domain name monitoring tool is one of the most comprehensive in the world, covering thousands of domain name spaces and Registry DNS zone files.
 It identifies cybersquatting, typosquatting, potential phishing domain names, look-alike domains, punycode domains, homographic domains, scam domains, and competitor registrations.
-Check out our domain monitoring brochure or contact us for a free consultation and basic audit.

 Implement email authentication protocols